NLESC-JCER/cpp2wasm/README.md

 python src/py/hello.py
 ```

 The above route will just return the string "Hello World!" in the web browser when visiting [http://localhost:5000/](http://localhost:5000/).
-It is possible to return a html page aswell, but to make it dynamic it soon becomes a mess of string concatenations.
-Template languages help to avoid the concatination mess.
-Flask is configured with the [Jinja2](https://jinja.palletsprojects.com/).
+It is possible to return a html page as well, but to make it dynamic it soon becomes a mess of string concatenations.
+Template engines help to avoid the concatination mess.
+Flask is configured with the [Jinja2](https://jinja.palletsprojects.com/) template engine.
 A template for the above route could look like:

 ```{.html file=src/py/templates/hello.html}
 <!doctype html>